Qunfiee/Health-Substance-Abuse-Data-Analysis/README.md

 - The client do not want an Intro Page but suggests instead vertical/horizontal navigation bars or pop-up menu.
 - The report should not be scrollable or fancy shaped, and  the report must fit well within a page.
 Preferred size 16:9.

+## Data Modelling
+No modelling was required since we just need just a table for the analysis.

 ## Insights
  The dataset has details about different treatment plans, including **Usual Care** and **Intervention programs**.
 The analysis showed that:
 1. Enrollment in Usual Care programs is more prevalent among individuals seeking treatment, comprising 70% of the patient population, whereas Intervention programs cater to 30% of individuals, primarily those with milder substance abuse issues seeking treatment.